Who deserves credit? Biden leans into pandemic politics

 WASHINGTON (AP) — In President Joe Biden’s war against the coronavirus, former President Donald Trump hardly exists.

-In Biden’s telling, the United States’ surging vaccination rate, economic recovery and the hope slowly spreading across the nation belongs to him and his party alone.
+The truth is that both Biden and Trump deserve some credit, though Biden stands to benefit from being in power during the nation’s emergence from the pandemic.
+In the president’s telling, the United States’ surging vaccination rate, economic recovery and the hope slowly spreading across the nation belong to him and his party alone.

 On Thursday afternoon, Biden is set to provide an update on the state of the vaccination campaign, with what is expected to be an early victory lap on reaching the milestone more than a month before he promised.
 While the official figures won’t be reported for days, the 100 millionth dose is likely to be administered on Thursday — his 58th day in office.